yilin2718/MLO3/README.md

 # Welcome to MLOps Cohort 3 (March 2022)!
-Hello and welcome to the ML Ops course!
-Follow these steps to get your environment set up and review basic terminal skills.
-At the end you'll have your first project set up and ready to go.
+Hi and welcome to MLOps!
+Follow these steps to get your development environment teed up and aligned to the rest of the class.
+This will ensure that we can hit the ground running this Saturday!

 ## Getting Started with the Unix Command Line
 *For Windows users only we highly recommend...*